2014 Elk River chemical spill: Government response

 On January 12, Governor Tomblin stated that he was coordinating with DEP secretary, Randy Huffman, to draft recommendations for preventing future chemical leaks.
 Because MCHM was not considered a "hazardous" chemical, Freedom Industries' Charleston facility was not inspected by the DEP.
-Another West Virginia regulation requiring chemical companies to provide "immediate" notice of a spill leaves it to the DEP chief to determine what "immediate" notice is on a case by case basis.
+Another West Virginia regulation requiring chemical companies to provide "immediate" notice of a spill leaves it to the DEP chief to determine what "immediate" notice is on a case-by-case basis.
 As of January 13, West Virginia state authorities continued their investigation as to which state laws Freedom Industries broke leading up to and following the MCHM spill.

-The tank that leaked showed signs that it may have been damaged by water that froze during unusually cold weather.
+The tank that leaked showed signs it may have been damaged by water that froze during unusually cold winter weather.

 On January 9, 2015, Governor Tomblin released a report detailing the state's response to the Freedom Industries chemical leak.
-The report provides chronological detail of each state agency and commission's role in responding to the state of emergency and includes several questionnaires completed by state workers directly involved in the response.
+The report provides chronological detail of each state agency and commission's role in responding to the emergency, and includes questionnaires completed by state workers directly involved in the response.